jhudsl/tidyversecourse/docs/05-prediction.md

 ## Sparse, unbalanced variable filter on all_predictors, -, CMAQ, -, aod
 ```

 Nice!
-Now let's check our pre-processing.
+Now let's check our preprocessing.

-#### Running pre-processing
+#### Running preprocessing

-First we need to use the `prep()` function of the `recipes` package to prepare for pre-processing.
-However, we will specify that we also want to run and retain the pre-processing for the training data using the `retain = TRUE` argument.
+First we need to use the `prep()` function of the `recipes` package to prepare for preprocessing.
+However, we will specify that we also want to run and retain the preprocessing for the training data using the `retain = TRUE` argument.

 ```r